reynardfox-user/z97x-ud5h/README.md

 ## What's Not Working
 * See list of issues
+* iPhoto will crash your Mac.
+Do not open it!
+See list of issues for more info.

 ## Brief Instructions (not finished)
 1. Use TonyMac's guide to create a bootable USB: https://www.tonymacx86.com/threads/unibeast-install-macos-sierra-on-any-supported-intel-based-pc.200564/